qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 `SignalManager::retrieveMetaObject()`, the dynamic meta object : `QMetaObjectBuilder` is not thread-safe and its builder is shared per type.
-  Both the update and the methods added by `addMetaMethod()` take one recursive lock, again entered detached.
+  The update and the methods added by `addMetaMethod()` take one recursive lock, again entered detached.
+Building an instance's first builder does
+  not: the parse runs application code, so the candidate is built with no lock held and published with `PyDict_SetDefaultRef()` - one atomic step that is the whole transaction, which is why no lock is taken around it.
+  `PyObject_SetAttr()` could not stay there: it reaches `SelectFeatureSet()`, which compiles a class statement and clears a live type dictionary, and a finalizer running under a raw lock that defines a QObject subtype arrives back in `parsePythonType()` and trips the contract assertion.
+  `__METAOBJECT__` is an internal key no feature set has anything to say about, so the attribute machinery was a detour - the lookup beside it read the dictionary directly all along.

 `dynamicslot.cpp`, the connection hash
 : A plain mutex over a global container.
 Entries are taken out under it and